aalto-trafficsense/regular-routes-devops/README.markdown

     * `$ cd /opt`
     * `$ sudo mkdir regularroutes-cookbooks`
     * `$ cd regularroutes-cookbooks`
+    * _Note: Since these operations are now in a root-owned directory, you may need to enter `$ sudo su` first to have access to the new directory._
 1. Unzip the cookbook package in the new directory
     * `$ sudo tar xfz ~/cookbooks-1432555542.tar.gz`
 1. Run a preparation script for initial setup: